-NetSuite Implementation and Integration: What You Need to Know for a Smooth ERP Adoption
+Avoid a NetSuite Nightmare: What You Need to Know for a Smooth ERP Adoption

-NetSuite implementations can be a challenge.
+NetSuite adoption can be a nightmare.
 But once you start to see the warning signs that you’re outgrowing Quickbooks or Xero, you know it’s only a matter of time before you have to take the plunge.
 Find out how a streamlined data migration process can make implementation significantly easier and help you unlock the value of NetSuite faster.

 There’s no getting around the fact that NetSuite implementation is complex.
-But you can simplify adoption by streamlining the data cleansing and migration processes that cause so many implementation projects to fail.
+But you can simplify adoption by streamlining the data cleansing and migration processes that cause so many new technology implementation initiatives to fail.

-A NetSuite implementation first starts to feel necessary when your transaction volume and complexity exceed the accounting capabilities of Xero and QuickBooks — this is when the benefits of ERP software upgrades begin to look really appealing.
+NetSuite first starts to feel necessary when your transaction volume and complexity exceed the accounting capabilities of Xero and QuickBooks — this is when the benefits of ERP software upgrades begin to look really appealing.

 As your business grows, you need to keep a tight grasp on all kinds of transaction types—vendor bills, customer invoices, credit cards, prepaids, accruals, revenue recognition, amortization, purchase orders, and more.
 Xero and QuickBooks offer solutions to support them all, but the software does little to automate the accounting behind them on a consistent basis.